What is Baptism?

 Most significant to the discussion is WHY people should and do choose to be baptized.
 Take a moment to watch these video testimonies of recent baptism candidates at our church.

 We would LOVE to discuss baptism further with you if you wish.
-Contact pastor Chris by email or through the church office at 850-944-6213.
+Contact Clay, our Minister to Students, by email or through the church office at 850-944-6213.